 This is what we call a Digital Twin.

-The Digital Twin is not a new concept, but it can be applied to many industries in novel ways.
+The Digital Twin is not a new concept, but it applies to many industries in novel ways.
 In agriculture, it can be broken down into seven constituent phases:

 With this Digital Twin in hand, we can answer those “How might we” questions up above.
 We can simulate, plan, analyze, and improve the way we grow crops.
 We can maximize yields, reduce stresses on water supplies and soil quality, and help make farming a sustainable practice throughout the world.